-June is an interesting month for international events and festivals; the southern hemisphere starts winding down for winter just as the northern hemisphere bursts into summer.
+The month of June is jam-packed full of international events and festivals; the southern hemisphere starts winding down for winter just as the northern hemisphere bursts into summer.
 Check out some of the quirkiest events happening across the globe in June:

 Batalla de Vino, Spain

 The town of Haro, located in northern Spain, is well known for its fine red wines.
 However, the townspeople of Haro take their love of wine to a whole new level on the 29th of June each year.
 This date marks the Haro Wine Festival, a celebration of wine made infamous by its most popular event: the Batalla de Vino.
 The day starts with a procession led by the town’s mayor, who rides on horseback, to the cliffs of Bilibio.
 After a mass and some opening traditions, it’s time for the world’s biggest wine fight!
 Participants (all dressed in white) use a variety of weapons to deliver their alcoholic ammunition: bottles, water pistols, old boots and entire buckets of wine are all part of the artillery.
 At noon, exhausted and drenched combatants return to the Plaza de la Paz to continue the celebrations with music and bullfights.

 Where?
 Dan Sai, Loei province, Thailand